EXPLORE THIS STORY

 Avoidance of controversial geopolitical subjects in favor of consensual content

-Commercial prioritization of content generating high local engagement
+Commercial prioritization of content generating strong local engagement

 Discover how another country covers this same story.